mdparker26/usab-uswds/_aba-guides/chapter-4-accessible-routes.md

 [[§403.6]({{ site.baseurl }}/aba/#aba-403_6), [§505]({{ site.baseurl }}/aba/#aba-505)]

-Handrails are required at ramps with a rise greater than 6” and at stairs that are part of a means of egress, but not at other locations.
+Handrails are required at ramps with a rise greater than 6&Prime; and at stairs that are part of a means of egress, but not at other locations.
 Where handrails are provided along other portions walking surfaces, they must comply.
 (Handrails provided in elevator cabs or on platform lifts are not required to comply).

 #### Handrails along Walking Surfaces

 ![Corridor with doorway and adjacent handrail.  ]({{ site.baseurl }}{{ page.image-directory }}chapter4/4ar28.jpg){: .img-right .img-medium}

-- 34” – 38” high measured to the top of the gripping surface.
+- 34&Prime; to 38&Prime; high measured to the top of the gripping surface.
 - Gripping surface must be continuous the full length and top and sides cannot be obstructed.
 - The bottom gripping surface can be obstructed up to 20% of the length (or along the full entire length when part of crash rails or bumper guards).
 - No sharp or abrasive elements on gripping surfaces or adjacent surfaces, and no rotation within fittings.